digitaldrummerj/digitaldrummerj.me/_drafts/ng2/ng2-header-footer.md

 As you can see the header isn't very appealing yet but from a functionality standpoint, there isn't anything more that we need to do to get the header component included on the app-component page which is the page that everything will route through.
 You can tell that everything will route through the app-component because of the <router-outlet></router-outlet> tag.
 We will cover more about this tag when we get into routing in a future post.

 Now lets go into the src/app/shared/header/header.component.html file and replace the html snippet below.
-This snippet will give us the hamburger menu along at smaller resolutions, setup us up to have a navigation bar, give an Application title and make the header a solid gray background.
+This snippet will give us the hamburger menu at smaller resolutions, setup us wirh a navigation bar, give an Application title and make the header a solid gray background.

 ```html
 <header>